Disney's Donald Duck: Goin' Quackers (Windows)

 - 5 Unused Graphics

-There were originally ingame cutscenes like in the N64 version, instead of the CGI wmv movies.
+There were originally in-game cutscenes in each version like in the Nintendo 64 version, instead of the pre-rendered movies.
 Lots of leftovers are still in the game's files, including this area of Merlock's temple where Daisy gets kidnapped.

 A flying rocket skateboard!
 This was part of the scrapped in-game intro cutscene.